 Health and Information Education Programs: In order to have sustainability for health information systems (HIS) and other programs development, LIN cooperates with universities and training institutes in Malawi, United Kingdom, Norway, Taiwan and other international institutes to offer integrated education programs for computer science (CS) and health science (HS).
 LIN supports the Faculty of Health Sciences at the Mzuzu University with lecturers in Epidemiology, Biostatistics and Research Methodology.
 With the support from the Norwegian Churches Aid, LIN started the iCBP-him (integrated capacity building project for health information management) initiative since 2013 and provides cross-disciplinary training for health care workers and ICT professional by launching health information system courses at Mzuzu University and serving health care workers in the northern region.

 Community Empowerment Program: LIN is working with Churches to assist community based organizations (CBOs) and HIV patient supporting groups on economic development projects, HIV prevention campaign and youth development works in Malawi.
 All projects are implemented to fully empower people to take on responsibilities to activities with professional guidance and technical support.
-LIN partners with the Bjørgaas Social Welfare Foundation (BSWF) for fundraising and advocacy activities in Taiwan.
+LIN partners with the Bjørgaas Social Welfare Foundation (BSWF) for fundraising and advocacy activities from Taiwan island.

 Research and Development:LIN is interested in implementation research and utilization of data collected in routine health management information systems (HMIS), to support decision making in health services delivery and public health programs.
 By collaborating with research institutes globally, including but not limited to Mzuzu University, University of Oslo, Imperial College of London, Lund University, University of Washington, University College Cork and National Taiwan University.
 LIN supports and cultivates local research capacity through conducting field-driven and field-relevant research studies.
 We have several research project running in Malawi and current large scale research project is EU funded Supporting LIFE project, which is a study designed to provide low-cost, effective, and targeted interventions in remote and resource-poor settings in order to overcome inadequate healthcare infrastructures in Malawi.